By using routing rules, you can change default Ares processes by having the system automatically skip or add steps to the basic Reserves process.

 The Match Value

 The Match value in a routing rule is arguably the most important piece of the Routing entry.
-This value is where you may set the conditions that distinguish one routing rule from another.
-These conditions, coupled with the other conditions specified in a routing rule, determine which transactions are impacted by the rule and which are not.
-As stated before, this query string should only reference the Items and Courses tables unless a compound routing rule is used.
-For the match value:
+This value, also known as a match string, sets the conditions that distinguish one routing rule from another.
+These conditions, coupled with the other conditions specified in a routing rule, determine which items are impacted by the rule and which are not.
+As stated before, this query string should only reference fields in the Items, Courses, and Users database tables.
+For the match string value:

-- Each item, course, and user table value name in the match string must be preceded by an (i.) for the items table, a (c.) for the courses table, or a (u.) for the users table.
+- Each Ares field value name in the match string must be preceded by an (i.) for the Items table, a (c.) for the Courses table, or a (u.) for the Users table.

-- Only single quotation marks ('), not double quotation marks (") may be used in the match string.
+- Only single quotation marks ('), not double quotation marks ("), should be used in the match string.

 - There cannot be any extra characters or spaces in the match string.